-6.3 Multiplication Algorithms
+5.2 Multiplication Algorithms

 For most inputs a typical baseline $O(n^2)$ multiplier is used which is similar to that of MPI.
 There are two variants of the baseline multiplier.
-The normal and the fast variants.
+The normal and the fast comba variant.
 The normal baseline multiplier is the exact same as the algorithm from MPI.
-The fast baseline multiplier is optimized for cases where the number of input digits N is less than or equal to $2^w/\beta^2$.
-Where w is the number of bits in a mp_word.
-By default a mp_word is 64-bits which means $N \leq 256$ is allowed which represents numbers upto 7168 bits.
+The fast comba baseline multiplier is optimized for cases where the number of input digits N is less than or equal to $2^w/\beta^2$.
+Where w is the number of bits in a mp_word or simply $lg(\beta)$.
+By default a mp_word is 64bits which means $N \leq 256$ is allowed which represents numbers upto 7, 168 bits.
+However, since the Karatsuba multiplier (discussed below) will kick in before that size the slower baseline algorithm (that MPI uses) should never really be used in a default configuration.

-The fast baseline multiplier is optimized by removing the carry operations from the inner loop.
+The fast comba baseline multiplier is optimized by removing the carry operations from the inner loop.
 This is often referred to as the "comba" method since it computes the products a columns first then figures out the carries.
-This has the effect of making a very simple and paralizable inner loop.
+To accomodate this the result of the inner multiplications must be stored in words large enough not to lose the carry bits.
+This is why there is a limit of $2^w/\beta^2$ digits in the input.
+This optimization has the effect of making a very simple and efficient inner loop.